How To Write A Book Description That Sells Books

 Have more than one book description

-When you have several book descriptions, using different keywords in the first sentence or two, you will give a book a far better chance of gaining more indexing.
+When you have several book descriptions, using different keywords in the first sentence or two, you will give your book a far better chance of gaining more indexing.

 You want to get more exposure from search or organic traffic because it means many more opportunities to sell more books.

-If you use a different version of a book’s description on Amazon, Smashwords, your author’s blog, website, and Facebook Page, this should result in additional search engine listings for your book.
+Using a different version of a book’s description on Amazon, Smashwords, your author’s blog, website, and Facebook Page should result in additional search engine listings for your book.

-Find more sites to add different book description versions.
+Find more sites to add different versions of the book description.

 Lo0k for book-related social media platforms, book bloggers, or wherever an opportunity arises.
 It can only increase the promotional and marketing chances for your book.